 An essential observation in the present approach is that the energy $E$ in multicanonical Monte Carlo need not be an energy in the ordinary sense.
 That is, we can substitute for $E$ any quantity for which we are interested in its rare fluctuations or large deviations from the average; similar approaches to other problems are found in~\cite{ holzloohner2003use, *holzlohner2005evaluation, driscoll2007searching, hukushima2008monte, yukito2008testing, matsuda2008distribution}.

 In this study, we regard the maximum eigenvalue $\lambda_1(x)$ of a matrix $x$ as a fictitious ``energy'' of the state $x$.
 Also, we can introduce an underlying density $p(x)$ that gives the probability of $x$ under random sampling.
 While $p(x)$ is the uniform density in statistical mechanics, $p(x)$ in the present case characterizes an ensemble of matrices.
-Hereafter, we assume the factorization $p(x)= \prod_{ij} p_{ij}(x_{ij})$.
+Hereafter, we denote the size and the $(i,j)$-component of the matrix $x$ as $N$ and $x_{ij}$, respectively.
+Also, we assume the factorization $p(x)= \prod_{ij} p_{ij}(x_{ij})$; when we consider an ensemble of symmetric matrices, $x_{ji}=x_{ij}$ and the product is taken for $i \leq j$.
 The normalized density $D(\lambda_1)$ of the states is written as

 where we replace $E(x)$ in~(\ref{ddd}) with $\lambda_1(x)$. $D(\lambda_1)$ is simply the probability distribution of $\lambda_1$, whose extreme tails we are interested in.